-- contracts, arrangements or understandings which have the purpose, effect, or likely effect of substantially lessening competition in a market - price-fixing, restricting output and market-sharing arrangements among competitors - resale price maintenance arrangements by which suppliers of goods set and enforce sale prices to be charged by re-sellers, and taking advantage of a substantial degree of market power for the purpose of restricting entry into a market, deterring competitive conduct, or eliminating a competitor from a market.
+- contracts, arrangements or understandings which have the purpose, effect, or likely effect of substantially lessening competition in a market - price-fixing, restricting output and market-sharing arrangements among competitors.
+There are certain exceptions to these prohibitions, including for collaborative conduct that is not carried on for the dominant purpose of lessening competition between the parties, where the conduct is reasonably necessary for the purpose of the collaboration - resale price maintenance arrangements by which suppliers of goods set and enforce sale prices to be charged by re-sellers, and

+- taking advantage of a substantial degree of market power for the purpose of restricting entry into a market, deterring competitive conduct, or eliminating a competitor from a market. - In relation to the last bullet point above, the current formulation will be replaced with an effects-based test from 5 April 2023.
+The change, which had been long advocated by the Commerce Commission was legislated for through amendments made in 2022 to the Commerce Act.